Saurabhkr8038/Java-Project-Quiz-System/README.md

 | ✅ Component Placement and Alignment                | ✅        |
 | ✅ UI Responsiveness and Accessibility              | ✅        |

----

-## 📸 Screenshots

-*You can insert screenshots of the login page, quiz screen, and result screen here for visual clarity.*

----

 ## 📜 License

 This project is created for academic and learning purposes only.
 No commercial use intended.